-The Committee acknowledges the negative impact on blood type O candidates and kidney alone candidates projected in the simulation.
-Having kept the Kidney Committee and Minority Affairs Committee informed of the projected impacts, the Pancreas Committee is supportive of the proposed changes because of the benefits that outweigh the negative impacts by potentially increasing the number of transplants and creating the greatest increase in median years of benefit and LYFT compared to the other simulations.
+The Committee acknowledges projected negative impact on blood type O candidates and kidney alone candidates projected in the simulation.
+The Committee also reviewed potential impact on minority populations and found no negative impact, noting that blood type B candidates see increases in transplant rates for both KP and kidney alone populations.
+Having kept the Kidney Committee and Minority Affairs Committee informed of the projected impacts, the Pancreas Committee is supportive of the proposed changes because of the benefits that outweigh the projected negative impacts by potentially increasing the number of transplants and creating the greatest increase in median years of benefit and LYFT compared to the other simulations.